-If I add 3 mentos to both diet coke and coca-cola, then I expect the diet coke geyser to shoot higher.
+If 3 mentos are added to both diet coke and coca-cola, then it's expect the diet coke geyser to shoot higher.
 Because, most youtube video uses diet coke so it must have chemical that makes it react more with mentos.

-The scaffold of if...then...because should be followed

-If variable to test, then variable to measure because personal science justification
+The scaffold of if...then...because should be followed If variable to test (independent), then variable to measure (dependent) because scientific justification why they think this will happen.
+In Middle level research should be introduced, especially for science fair.

-Students should be able to identify their prediction of which product in this example will give a higher (cm) geyser

-Also, it is crucial to the skill that students can justify based on science they know as to why they think this will happen.
-In elementary research is not required, so only personal justification are required.
-However, students should make those justification relevant to SCIENCE.
+Students should be able to identify their prediction of which product in this example will give a higher (cm) geyser Also, it is crucial to the skill that students can justify based on science they know as to

 5. Now its time to design how you are going to test your experiment.
-(PP4) This outcome requires students to perform all three sections in order to appropriately complete it.
+This outcome (208-6) requires students to perform all three sections in order to appropriately complete it.

-A. List the Materials needed for this experiment
+A. List the Materials needed for this experiment (PP4)

+2L of Coca Cola (x5)

+2L of Diet Coke (x5)

+20 Mint Mentos

+3 Meter Stick

+Camera

+Table Cloth

+Container

-2L of Coca Cola (x5) 2L of Diet Coke (x5) 20 Mint Mentos 3 Meter Stick Camera Table Cloth Container This section requires students to list all materials and quantities needed to perform their steps below.
+This section requires students to list all materials and quantities needed to perform their steps below.

-B. Identify the Variables that need to be controlled for this experiment to be fair
+B. Identify the Variables that need to be controlled for this experiment to be fair (PP3)